bootchk/nRF5rawProtocol/readme.md

 Radiohead.
 That does the same thing except it requires polling, doesn't use interrupts?

 https://github.com/NordicSemiconductor/nRF51-ble-bcast-mesh .
 That implements a rawish protocol that cooperates with a BT protocol.  see nRF51/rbc_mesh/src/radio_control.c
-Here, I have hacked out the SoftDevice (BT stack) and the Trickle algorithm, leaving just a raw wireless protocol.
+Here, I have hacked out the SUntested on hw.  oftDevice (BT stack) and the Trickle algorithm, leaving just a raw wireless protocol.

 Nordic proprietary (sic?) protocol ESB examples in NRF SDK (simple protocol, but uses acks.)
+That is interesting because it seems to use the PPI device to transmit an ack automagically when a message is received.

 Nordic example for receiving.
 Source in SDK below /examples/peripheral/radio/receiver    http://infocenter.nordicsemi.com/index.jsp?topic=%2Fcom.nordic.infocenter.sdk5.v11.0.0%2Fnrf_dev_radio_rx_example.html&cp=4_0_0_4_4_17